SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

 To do this the trials can be cut between messages: "Frame to be displayed" to "TIMEOUT_TRIAL_1X1" or "TIMEOUT_TRIAL_2X2" meaning for EXPERIMENT_1X1 and "EXPERIMENT_2X2".
 After that the data can be converted to a sample report.
 In this research all the variables possible are saved in the output '.csv' files.

+# TTL pulses
+The TTL messages.xlsx is added to give the EEG recordings context.
+It contains an overview of all the TTL pulses used in the experiments and can be seen in the EEG recordings..

 # The Code explained

 Executed on Ubuntu 20.04.4 LTS
+If the requirements.txt files do not work to recreate the conda environment, you could use Step 2, Step 4,  and Step 8 to recreate the environments.

 The first 3 steps are optional.
 These steps create the videos and images used for the trials.

 ## Step 1 (OPTIONAL): install x264 library to create videos in .avci format